 Battery Design

 Batteries rely on controlled electron flow between two metals.
-Lithium‑ion batteries work because lithium is extremely eager to lose electrons, while the cathode material holds them more tightly.
+Practically speaking, lithium‑ion batteries work because lithium is extremely eager to lose electrons, while the cathode material holds them more tightly.
 The greater the difference in reactivity (or more precisely, standard electrode potential), the higher the voltage you can get.
 Swap in a less reactive metal and the voltage drops.

 Displacement Reactions in the Lab